seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part20-Architecture-of-Trust.md

 Read Articles
 ```

-which is good.
+which is exactly what we want.

-But suppose we want:
+But now we also want:

 ```text
 Admin Dashboard